 Sukkot, Judaism's Feast of Tabernacles, follows quickly after Rosh Hashanah and Yom Kippur.
-That means there is a lot of holiday cooking and guest entertaining to do in a short amount of time.
-Fortunately, it is possible to devise menus full of special, festive recipes that are both quick to prepare and easy to serve in a Sukkah.
+That means there is a lot of holiday cooking (and eating) to do in a short amount of time.
+Fortunately, it is possible to devise menus full of special, festive and seasonal recipes that are both quick to prepare and easy to serve in a Sukkah.

 Sukkot Dinner Meal